Candlestick Patterns

 Dark Cloud Cover

-dark cloud cover candlesticks
+dark cloud cover pattern

 A Dark Cloud Cover pattern encountered after an up-trend is a reversal signal, warning of "rainy days" ahead.